iterative/dvc.org/content/docs/command-reference/data/status.md

 ```

 This shows that the `data/data.xml` is missing from the cache, `data/features/`
-a directory, has changes that are being tracked by DVC but is not git-committed
+a directory, has changes that are being tracked by DVC but is not Git committed
 yet, and a file `model.pkl` has been deleted from the workspace.
 The
 `data/features/` directory is modified, but there is no further details to what
 changed inside.
 The `--granular` option can provide more information on that.